mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 `helm install `

-We are going to set the **application storage** to **false** since our ephemeral working environment does not offer a persistent volume and it will cause an error in our deployment.
+One of the available options to configure our chart is to set the **application storage** to **false**.
+In fact, this is needed since our ephemeral working environment does not offer a persistent volume and it will cause an error in our installation.
 In order to do that, we need to change the `persistent` option to `false`.
 You can locate this option  **in or around line 707** in `values.yaml`:

 ```
 persistence: